bazinga777/web_scraping/README.md

 # web_scraping

-Some basic web scraping scripts using BeautifulSoup4 and Python.
+Some basic beginner-level web scraping scripts using BeautifulSoup4 and Python.
+It was my first time trying to web scrape and I loved it !

+Websites scraped: Cricbuzz,Wikipedia

 ##How to install BeautifulSoup4 ?